Lcchy/tadeusz/README.md

-### Run on Fedora35
+### Run on Fedora36

-- Install `qjackctl` and start a jack server with it
-- Opt: Install `jack-audio-connection-kit-devel` as a dep for building
+- Install `pipewire-jack-audio-connection-kit-devel` as a dep for building
-- Warning: the jack server is incompatible with other audio routing, it takes over
+- Use `helvum` flatpak to route audio in pipewire